kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/http_method_matching/_index.md

 ## Summary

-In this guide, we created a virtual service that utilized HTTP method matching and demonstrated it on POST and GET requests.
+In this guide, we created a Virtual Service that utilized HTTP method matching and demonstrated it on POST and GET requests.

 Let's cleanup the Virtual Service and Upstream we used.